Christos-Stefanos Xenos

 Christos-Stefanos Xenos (born 21 March 2000) is a Greek karateka.
 He won the gold medal in the men's kumite 60 kg event at the 2023 World Karate Championships held in Budapest, Hungary.
-He is also a four-time medalist, including gold, in this event at the European Karate Championships.
+He is also a five-time medalist, including two gold medals, in this event at the European Karate Championships.

 Career

 In May 2021, Xenos won one of the bronze medals in the men's kumite 60 kg event at the European Karate Championships held in Poreč, Croatia.
 In June 2021, he competed at the World Olympic Qualification Tournament held in Paris, France hoping to qualify for the 2020 Summer Olympics in Tokyo, Japan.
 In that same year, Xenos also competed in the men's 60 kg event at the 2021 World Karate Championships held in Dubai, United Arab Emirates.